Improving SUSY Spectrum Determinations at the LHC with Wedgebox Technique: The N-MST Method of Nojiri et al.

 Without the assistance of the wedgebox plot, one might be led to assume that events with $M_{ee,\mu\mu} < 60\, \hbox{GeV}$ correspond mostly to the decay topology of (\ref{Adecay}) with $i=j=2$.
 This, however, leads to a Higgs boson mass distribution as shown in Fig.~\ref{fig:histos}a.
 There is neither a clear peak nor any kind of distinguishing feature near the correct value of $M_A = 600\, \hbox{GeV}$.
 Evidently, what might seem the natural choice of using events from the densest region of the wedgebox plot is not optimal.

-Instead, events should be selected from the most \emph{homogeneous} zone of the wedgebox plot, which in this case consists of the outermost legs from $80\, \hbox{GeV}$ to $200\, \hbox{GeV}$, corresponding mostly $A^0 \to {\widetilde\chi}^0_2 {\widetilde\chi}^0_4$ (even without looking at Fig.~\ref{fig:histos}b, \cite{EWwedgebox} predicts that events in the outer wedge of a double-wedge plot come from Higgs boson decays).
-As seen in Fig.~\ref{fig:histos}b, the N-MST method now works splendidly, yielding an easily-identified peak at the correct Higgs boson mass, even though now an additional sparticle mass plays into the equations.
+Instead, events should be selected from the most \emph{homogeneous} zone of the wedgebox plot, which in this case consists of the outermost legs from $80\, \hbox{GeV}$ to $200\, \hbox{GeV}$, corresponding mostly to $A^0 \to {\widetilde\chi}^0_2 {\widetilde\chi}^0_4$ (even without looking at Fig.~\ref{fig:histos}b, \cite{Bian:2006xx} predicts that events in the outer wedge of a double-wedge plot come from Higgs boson decays).
+As seen in Fig.~\ref{fig:histos}b, the N-MST method now works splendidly, yielding an easily-identified peak at the correct Higgs boson mass\footnote{Note from Fig.~\ref{fig:wedgeplots}b that the contributions from $A^0$ and from $H^0$ are much more comparable than they were at SPS1a.
+At {\bf MSSM Test Point I} the mass difference between $H^0$ and $A^0$ is around $5\, \hbox{GeV}$ (as opposed to under $3\, \hbox{GeV}$ at SPS1a), and their widths of $\sim \, 5\, \hbox{GeV}$ are about 5 times larger than at SPS1a (as determined by ISAJET and incorporated into this simulation).
+These characteristics are reflected in the plot where the peak is spread over approximately two of the $5\, \hbox{GeV}$-wide bins.}, even though now an additional sparticle mass plays into the equations.
 The goodness of fit is more surprising considering the number of 'bad' events distributed throughout this zone; inspection reveals that these latter, however, often fail to give solutions to equations (\ref{con1})-(\ref{con2}), so they do not heavily interfere with the shape of the distribution.

-Improvement of the N-MST method via a wedgebox plot, at least for the Higgs boson decay topology considered here, is therefore quite straightforward.